 Develop a clear understanding of how to look after yourself physically, mentally and educationally.

-Learn how to display a positive attitude towards others in terms of their respectful behaviours.
+Learn how to display a positive attitude towards others in terms of their inclusive, respectful behaviours.

 Nurture a responsibility for caring for our environment locally, nationally and across the whole planet.